freeyourscience/freeyourscience/README.md

 ## Setup & Test

-Install the requirements in a Python 3.7 or 3.8 environment as follows
+Install the package in development mode in a Python 3.7 or 3.8 environment from the root of the repository as follows

 ```
-pip install -r requirements.txt
-pip install -r requirements-dev.txt
+pip install -e .[dev]
 ```

 and then run the tests with